-- We work closely with Occupational Therapy and Physiotherapy Services, health services and IDS. - We are able to access specialist equipment from IDS where they feel it is appropriate. - We offer a range of fine and gross motor skills interventions and follow the NHS intervention program. - We provide a range of sensory aids to support pupils.
+- We work closely with the Specialist Teaching Service to identify and support those pupils who have significant sensory needs within the learning environment. - We work closely with Occupational Therapy and Physiotherapy Services, health services and IDS. - We are able to access specialist equipment from IDS where they feel it is appropriate. - We offer a range of fine and gross motor skills interventions and follow the NHS intervention program. - We provide a range of sensory aids to support pupils. - We provide learning / movement breaks for those pupils who require it